University of Southern California

 University Park Specific Plan

-The proposed University of Southern California University Park Specific Plan covers university-owned portions of master planning subareas one, two and three of the USC University Park Campus Master Plan – all areas on or adjacent to the University Park campus.
-Because USC owns the land, neither the university nor government agencies are contemplating the use of eminent domain as part of this plan.
+The action began the process for creating a planning area called a Specific Plan.
+The proposed University of Southern California University Park Specific Plan covers university-owned areas of master planning subareas one, two and three of the USC University Park Campus Master Plan – all areas owned by the university on or adjacent to the University Park campus.
+Because USC owns the land, neither the university nor government agencies are contemplating the use of eminent domain as part of this specific plan.